KhaledAbdel-Dev/interactive-dynamic-table/README.md

 ## Files

 - `index.html` — the page and the input form
-- `css/style.css` — all styling, including the sticky top row and first column
+- `style.css` — all styling, including the sticky top row and first column
-- `js/script.js` — reads the form, validates input, and builds the table
+- `script.js` — reads the form, validates input, and builds the table

 ## Error handling